 Turf toe is simply a sprain to the ligament at the base of the big toe or great toe.
 It can be caused as the shoe grips hard on the surface and sticks causing bodyweight to go forward and so bending the toe up.
 It is also common in martial arts.
 You are more at risk if you have increased range of motion in the ankle and/or wear soft flexible shoes.

 When the toe is bent upwards this causes damage to the ligaments under the toe which can become stretched.
 In addition the surfaces of the bones at the joint can become damaged.
 An X-ray is usually recommended to check that there is no fracture present.

 If pain in the joint at the base of the big toe (called the MTP joint) comes and goes, lasting for around at a week at a time, with no obvious cause then consider gout as a possible cause of the toe pain.

-What can the athlete do to treat turf toe?
+What can the athlete do?

 What can a sports injury professional do?